danger/homebrew-tap/README.md

 # homebrew-tap

-A WIP homebrew repo for Danger Swift
+Contains the formula for Danger Swift.